niceyeti/niceyeti.github.io/static/notes/dynamo_db.md

 ### Write Concurrency

-Optimistic locking: Condtional Writes MUST be used to coordinate concurrent write behavior: if version number is X, accept update, otherwise fail.
+Optimistic locking: Conditional Writes MUST be used to coordinate concurrent write behavior: if version number is X, accept update, otherwise fail.

 Atomic Writes: allow multiple writers without coordination, as long as their actions are atomic, ie, for counters.